-When it comes to sending real estate thank-you notes to clients, there are two schools of thought: Some agents never send them with the view that clients should be thanking THEM.
-Smarter agents ALWAYS send thank-you notes to buyers and sellers.
+When it comes to sending thank-you notes to real estate clients, there are two schools of thought: Some agents never send them with the view that clients should be thanking them.
+But smart agents always send thank-you notes to buyers and sellers.
 Why?
 They understand that making a personal connection after closing a deal is crucial to establishing enduring client relationships.

 1. After Closing Thank-you Note

 We want you to know how much we appreciate your trust by allowing us to guide you through the often up-and-down process of finding, buying, and closing escrow on your new home.
-We know this was a longer journey than anticipated and we are so grateful for your continued trust in our ability to get you to the finish line.
+We know this was a longer journey than anticipated, and we are so grateful for your continued trust in our ability to get you across the finish line.

 Lastly, if you have a minute, please fill out this form so that we can continue to celebrate all the exciting milestones in years to come!